 In Restivo et al. v.
 County of Nassau, et al. and Kogut v.
 County of Nassau, et al., plaintiffs are suing in their own behalf for compensatory and punitive damages arising out of their 1985 arrests and 1986 convictions in the rape and murder of Theresa Fusco.
 In 2003 the County District Attorney's Office joined plaintiffs' (then defendant's) counsel in a motion to vacate the judgment of conviction against them because DNA technology disclosed that John Kogut, John Restivo and Dennis Halstead were not the sources of the DNA found in the victim's body.
-Based upon Mr. Kogut's prior confession, he was re-tried in 2005.
+Based upon Mr. Kogut's prior confession, he was retried in 2005.
 After a bench trial, the County Court Judge acquitted Mr. Kogut.
 Shortly thereafter, the indictment against Mr. Restivo and Mr. Halstead was dismissed.
-The plaintiffs have served document demands, notices to admit and interrogatories to which the County has responded.
-Plaintiffs have responded to the County's first set of document demands.
 The County filed motions to dismiss the respective actions which are now pending before the U.S. District Court.
-Because discovery is not stayed, depositions will be commencing with defense (County) witnesses scheduled to testify through December 2008 and January 2009.
-The Plaintiffs' motion to release transcripts of witnesses who testified at the grand jury (but not at the respective criminal trials) was denied by the Nassau County Court.
+Because discovery is not stayed, discovery has been proceeding.
+Notices to take plaintiffs' depositions starting in mid-June 2009 have been served.
 The County will continue to defend itself vigorously in these proceedings.
+It is not possible to predict the outcome of these actions and proceedings or their ultimate impact on the County's financial condition.